AGB Calibration¶

 wood_density |

-Species-specific wood density (g/cm³), optional — overrides the global wood_density parameter |
+No | Species-specific wood density (g/cm³).
+When present, overrides the global wood_density form parameter for that row. |

 Small Trees CSV¶

-| Column | Description |
+| Column | Required | Description |

 plot_id |